 It will become characteristic of esotericism to incorporate figures from many religions and cultures, not just Jewish and Christian ones, into the patterns of development.
 Esotericism is interested in the inner meaning and inner significance of traditions, usually sees religions and cultures as sharing fundamental principles (or often regarding as debased those that don’t fit in) and hence can accommodate almost any criteria.
 Given his scientific nature Newton saw these prophet figures as bringing sciences such as mathematics and astronomy with them.
 The purest and most ancient civilisation was that of Israel, from whom, with a hefty amount of chronological juggling, all others copied.

 All graphics for this article are viewable in the digital or print version of this issue.
-Click here to purchase the digital version.

 The second part of this article, published in New Dawn 153 (Nov-Dec 2015), looks at how the concept of race was related to esoteric history, as well as the cycle cosmology of Theosophy, the “gyres” of W.B.
 Yeats, Thelema aeons, spin offs from G.I.
 Gurdjieff including Rodney Collin & J.G.
 Bennett, and the work of Jean Gebser and Peter Carroll, plus more.